 - What name does your yoni prefer to be called by?

-- What is your yoni’s weapon? * What is your yoni’s immigration status?
+- What is your yoni’s weapon?
+Immigration status?
+First words?

 - How does your gender and/or sexuality interact with your South Asian identity?